surajprojects/next-level-web/README.md

 ### Why Next.js App Router?

-The App Router provides several advantages over the Pages Router:
+The App Router provides several advantages over the Pages Router

-- **Server Components**: Built-in support for server-side rendering with `"use server"` directives
+- **Server Components** Built-in support for server-side rendering with `"use server"` directives
-- **Cleaner API Routes**: Simpler file-based routing for API endpoints
+- **Cleaner API Routes** Simpler file-based routing for API endpoints
-- **Better Performance**: Native support for streaming and incremental static regeneration
+- **Better Performance** Native support for streaming and incremental static regeneration
-- **Modern React Integration**: Direct integration with React 19 features
+- **Modern React Integration** Direct integration with React 19 features

 ### Why Prisma?

-Prisma offers significant benefits for database operations:
+Prisma offers significant benefits for database operations

-- **Type Safety**: Auto-generated TypeScript types from the schema prevent runtime errors
+- **Type Safety** Auto-generated TypeScript types from the schema prevent runtime errors
-- **Developer Experience**: Intuitive schema definition and migrations
+- **Developer Experience** Intuitive schema definition and migrations
-- **Query Builder**: Ergonomic API that reads like plain JavaScript
+- **Query Builder** Ergonomic API that reads like plain JavaScript
-- **Multi-Adapter Support**: Easy switching between different databases (PostgreSQL, MySQL, SQLite, etc.)
+- **Multi-Adapter Support** Easy switching between different databases (PostgreSQL, MySQL, SQLite, etc.)
-- **Generated Prisma Client**: No boilerplate code needed—just import and use
+- **Generated Prisma Client** No boilerplate code needed—just import and use

 ### Why Centralized RBAC?

-The `hasAccess()` utility function in `src/lib/rbac.ts` is the single source of truth for authorization:
+The `hasAccess()` utility function in `src/lib/rbac.ts` is the single source of truth for authorization

-**Benefits:**
+**Benefits**

-- **Security**: All role checks go through one function, reducing risk of inconsistencies
+- **Security** All role checks go through one function, reducing risk of inconsistencies
-- **Reusability**: Same logic can be used across API routes, server actions, and middleware
+- **Reusability** Same logic can be used across API routes, server actions, and middleware
-- **Maintainability**: Changes to authorization rules only need to happen in one place
+- **Maintainability** Changes to authorization rules only need to happen in one place
-- **Testability**: Easy to unit test authorization logic in isolation
+- **Testability** Easy to unit test authorization logic in isolation

 **Why not check roles inline?**